cedricwaltercastroson/pokefirered/INSTALL.md

 Convenient targets have been defined to build Pokémon LeafGreen and the 1.1 revisions of both games:

-    # LeafGreen 1.0
-    make -j$(nproc) leafgreen
     # FireRed 1.1
     make -j$(nproc) firered_rev1
     # LeafGreen 1.1
     make -j$(nproc) leafgreen_rev1

-To confirm these match the respective official ROM images, prefix `compare_` to each target name.
-For example:

-    make -j$(nproc) compare_leafgreen

 **Note:** If the build command is not recognized on Linux, including the Linux environment used within Windows, run `nproc` and replace `$(nproc)` with the returned value (e.g.: `make -j4`).
 Because `nproc` is not available on macOS, the alternative is `sysctl -n hw.ncpu`.